-Ben and I love to go to a great Lebanese place around us.
-So much so that they know us.
-They have a lot of fresh juices and smoothies but let’s be honest, I’m more concerned about the fattoush, shawarma and pita bread.
-If we have any room left in our bellies after stuffing our faces with those, we often will get mango smoothies for the road.
+Ben and I love to go to a great Lebanese place near our home, so much so that they know us.
+They have a lot of fresh juices and smoothies but let’s be honest, I’m more concerned about the fattoush, shawarma, hummus, and pita bread.
+If we have any room left in our tummies, we often will get a creamy mango smoothie for the road.

 This mango smoothie recipe isn’t an exact replica but I love the fresh taste of mango in it.
-It’s refreshing and delightful.
-As you can see, I had to pry it out of E’s hands to get a sip.
-She was obbbbbbsesssssssed.
-Girl had to have had brain freeze going on.
+It’s refreshing and delightful and it’s so easy.
+It’s made with milk, fruit, and just a bit of honey.

-This could honestly pass for a milkshake.
-Mango Milkshake.
+This smoothie could honestly pass for a milkshake.
+Mango milkshake.
 The milk and frozen banana give it that thick smooth feeling that you’d expect from a milkshake.
-You’ll never even notice that you’re using skim milk.
+You’ll never even notice that it’s skim milk.

 A touch of honey is optional, since it is plenty sweet from the fruit.
 However, I do love the flavor that the honey adds.
 Just a little something special, you know?

 About This Recipe